hail2u/html-best-practices/README.md

 ### Omit namespaces

-SVG and MathML can be used directly in an HTML5 document.
+SVG and MathML can be used directly in an HTML document.

 Bad: